How To Apply For CPAP Supplies Through Medicaid (A Complete Guide)

 What Is Medicaid?

 Medicaid is a government resource program that helps those with limited income access the medical care, equipment, and services they need.
 Simply put, Medicaid is insurance for people who cannot pay for healthcare.
-It is enacted at the state level, so although it’s jointly funded by the state and federal governments, what Medicaid covers can vary from state to state.
-In fact, each state is not required to participate, but all states have since 1982…to some degree.
+So although it’s jointly funded by the state and federal governments, it is enacted at the state level, which means what Medicaid covers varies from state to state.
+Each state is not required to participate, but all states have since 1982…to some degree.

 In February 2023, it was announced that the United States would end its COVID-19 public health emergency (PHE) on May 11th.
 USA Today released, “About 15 million Americans who gained Medicaid insurance during the pandemic [were] at risk of losing coverage…as federal subsidies end.”